Gabinou/mace/README.md

 ## Limitations
 - Tested on Linux only.
 - Cannot deal with circular dependencies.
-- C only, C99 and above, C++ not supported.
+- C99 and above, C++ not supported.

 ## Under the hood
 - User inputs target dependencies with `target.links` and `target.dependencies`